Voices from the Road

 One festival in particular that makes me nostalgic every year is Holi, the festival of colors.
 Celebrated across the nation, people throw powdered color at each other to mark the arrival of spring.
 People party and dance all day—giving hugs and throwing color at everyone they encounter, friends and strangers alike.

-In 2019, I heard about the Holi celebration at a beautiful International Society of Krishna Consciousness (ISCKON) temple in Spanish Fork, Utah.
+A few years back, I heard about the Holi celebration at a beautiful International Society of Krishna Consciousness (ISCKON) temple in Spanish Fork, Utah.
 My friends and I immediately started planning our road trip from Los Angeles.
-We found a new 2020 El Monte 40-foot RV for a great deal, and before we knew it, we were on our way to Utah.
+We found a 2020 El Monte 40-foot RV for a great deal, and before we knew it, we were on our way to Utah.
 Since Spanish Fork was quite a distance from Los Angeles, we decided to make the trip a 10-day road adventure, boondocking on public lands and in national forests along the way.

 Hiking, mountains, and mud